Pushkarfrns/HW-5-Product-demand-data-set/README.md

 Loaded the Historical Product Demand.csv in a dataframes.

 * **Additional Information #1: To find total number of products that belong to each category**.
-* **Viusalization:** Plotted a graph, number of products against each category of products
+* **Visualization:** Plotted a graph, number of products against each category of products
 * Converted the above new data into a new data frame (df_prod_ProductPerCategory).
 * Saved the resulted dataframe in a csv (AdditionalInfo#1_NoOfProductEachCategory.csv.csv)

 * **Additional Information #2: To find total number of product category that belong to each warehouse.**
 * Converted the above new data into a dataframe (df_prod_CategoryPerWHouse).
-* **Viusalization:** Plotted a graph, number of category that belongs to each warehouse.
+* **Visualization:** Plotted a graph, number of category that belongs to each warehouse.

 * **Additional Information #3: For each Warehouse to find corresponsing Product_Category and for each product category** **find total product. **